mape/connect-assetmanager/README.md

     $ npm install connect-assetmanager

+## Handy pre/post hooks

+Make sure to check out [connect-assetmanager-handlers](http://github.com/mape/connect-assetmanager-handlers) for useful hooks you can use (inline base64 for image, vendor prefix fixes for example)

 ## What does it allow you to do?
 * Merge and minify CSS/javascript files
 * Auto regenerates the cache on file change so no need for restart of server or manual action.